slinkp/inheritance_talk/slides.rst

 Choices:

-   1. write my a new click service client that isn't a mixin (ugh)
+   1. the ClickRateFetcher and the Handler can refer to and call each other (2-way references) ... breaks the inheritance dependency, but not much cleaner.

-   2. or, the ClickRateFetcher and the Handler can refer to and call each other
+   2. write a new click service client that isn't a mixin and doesn't know about the Handler at all.
+Harder.  (#1 is a good transitional step)

-   3. or suck it up and put the ClickRateFetcher in the inheritance graph
+   3. or suck it up and leave the ClickRateFetcher in the inheritance graph

 ----